This page is being edited and will be uploaded soon (October/November 2021).

-When defining and making decisions on which flow structure to apply in a new RAS facility, obviously first of all it is about mass balances.
-But next to consider is the actual choice of type and design of fish tanks .
+When defining and making decisions on which flow structure to apply in a new RAS facility, the first consideration is mass balances followed by type and design of fish tanks

-Some flow structures will also not work for seawater, as a consequence of the impact the Seawater chemistry has on gas exchange and CO2/bicarbonate equilibrium.
+It must be noted that some flow structures do not work for seawater due to the impact its chemistry has on gas exchange and the CO/ bicabornate equilibrium.

-- Single loop flow structure: (Like in first feeding for hatcheries)
+• Single loop flow structure: (As used in the first feeding stage in hatcheries)

 i.
 Flow structure: